SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-08-fda-vrbpac-booster-policy.md

 - That might have been enough to justify a booster, but check out what happened to
   Omicron: VE decined in 2 months down to _indistinguishable from 0%!_

-This is excellent evidence that 2 doses is just ineffective against Omicron, and the first booster was an excellent choice in retrospect.
-It doesn't say anything about a 2nd booster, so we'll look at other data below for that.
+This is excellent evidence that a 2-dose primary series is just ineffective against Omicron.
+The first booster was an excellent choice, in retrospect.
+(It doesn't say anything about a 2nd booster, so we'll look at other data below for that.)

 ### Update on Epidemiology of SARS-CoV-2 Strains